isomerpages/enterprisesg-wmo/_about-us/faq/frequently-asked-questions-on-weights-and-measures.md

 If the pump is found accurate during verification, all adjustable parts of the pump will be sealed during the stamping of the pump.
 Thereafter, the pump can be used for trade.

-**11. Do packing factories need to have their weighing or measuring instruments verified?**

-Only weighing or measuring instruments used to check the final products, specifically, products that are to be delivered to the stores, need to be verified.

-**12. I have just purchased a product which I think is short-weight, probably because a faulty weighing or measuring instrument was used.
+**11. I have just purchased a product which I think is short-weight, probably because a faulty weighing or measuring instrument was used.
 Where can I file a report?**

-You can file a report with WMO and provide the following information:
+You can email <weightsandmeasures@enterprisesg.gov.sg> to file a report with the WMO.
+Please provide the following information:
 * Date and time of incident
 * Location of incident
 * Product involved
 * Quantity purchased
 * Cost of product
+* Receipt or invoice of the transaction if available
 * Complainant’s particulars, including contact number

-**13. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices tested?**

-You may wish to approach TUV SUD PSB Pte Ltd. They can be reached at 6778 7777 or email to <enquiries@tuv-sud-psb.sg>.

-**14. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices/reference weights calibrated?**
+**12. Apart from the weighing and measuring instruments for trade use, where can I get my equipment/devices/reference weights calibrated?**

-You may wish to approach National Metrology Centre or NMC.
-They can be reached at 6279 1900 or email to <metrology@nmc.a-star.edu.sg>.
+You may visit the National Metrology Centre's website at <https://www.a-star.edu.sg/nmc> for calibration services.

+You may also visit <https://www.sac-accreditation.gov.sg/> and search for a list of accredited organisations for calibration services.

-**15. How can I contact WMO?**
+**13. How can I contact WMO?**

 For more enquiries, please contact WMO at 6898 1800 or email to <weightsandmeasures@enterprisesg.gov.sg>.
 Alternatively, please visit our website at <https://www.weightsandmeasures.gov.sg>.